neryus/email-designer-resources/README.md

 # email designer resources
 My own collection of resources that helps me in day 2 day work with email design and developing.
+I will add new resources from time to time.
+At this moment I'm just starting to fill up this page with content.

 ### Images